ZBNZGIT/arr-stack-media-server/README.md

 | FlareSolverr | 8191 | [http://localhost:8191](http://localhost:8191) |
 | Radarr       | 7878 | [http://localhost:7878](http://localhost:7878) |
 | Sonarr       | 8989 | [http://localhost:8989](http://localhost:8989) |

-🗂 Mount TrueNAS Shares (Optional)

-To mount your TrueNAS shares, add these lines to /etc/fstab:

-Then mount all shares with: